-Figure 9-1139f – Measurement Setup ID Information field format(Motion 100)
+Figure 9-1139f – Measurement Setup Termination Control field format(Motion 100)

-(Motion 100)The Terminate All TB Measurement Setups subfield is set to 1 to indicate that the STA requests to terminate all sensing measurement setups established in TB case.
-The Terminate All TB Measurement Setups subfield is set to 0 to indicate that the STA does not request to terminate all the sensing measurement setups established in TB case.
-If the Terminate All TB Measurement Setups subfield is set to 1, the TB/non-TB Measurement Setup Type field and the Measurement Setup ID field are reserved.
+(Motion 100)The Terminate All TB Measurement Setups subfield is set to 1 to indicate that the STA requests to terminate all sensing measurement setups established in the TB case.
+The Terminate All TB Measurement Setups subfield is set to 0 to indicate that the STA does not request to terminate all the sensing measurement setups established in the TB case.
+If the Terminate All TB Measurement Setups subfield is set to 1, the TB/non-TB Measurement Setup Type subfield and the Measurement Setup ID field are reserved.

-(Motion 100)The Terminate All non-TB Measurement Setups subfield is set to 1 to indicate that the STA requests to terminate all sensing measurement setups established in non-TB case.
-The Terminate All non-TB Measurement Setups subfield is set to 0 to indicate that the STA does not request to terminate all the sensing measurement setups established in non-TB case.
-If the Terminate All non-TB Measurement Setups subfield is set to 1, the TB/non-TB Measurement Setup Type field and the Measurement Setup ID field are reserved.
+(Motion 100)The Terminate All non-TB Measurement Setups subfield is set to 1 to indicate that the STA requests to terminate all sensing measurement setups established in the non-TB case.
+The Terminate All non-TB Measurement Setups subfield is set to 0 to indicate that the STA does not request to terminate all the sensing measurement setups established in the non-TB case.
+If the Terminate All non-TB Measurement Setups subfield is set to 1, the TB/non-TB Measurement Setup Type subfield and the Measurement Setup ID field are reserved.

-(Motion 100)If the Terminate All TB Measurement Setups subfield and the Terminate All non-TB Measurement Setups subfield are both set to 0, the TB/non-TB Measurement Setup Type field is used to indicate the Measurement Setup ID contained in Measurement Setup ID field is assigned in TB or non-TB case.
-The TB/non-TB Measurement Setup Type field is set to 0 to indicate that the Measurement Setup ID contained in Measurement Setup ID field is assigned by an AP for the TB measurement instance; and set to 1 to indicate the Measurement Setup ID contained in Measurement Setup ID field is assigned by a non-AP STA for the non-TB measurement instance.
+(Motion 100)If the Terminate All TB Measurement Setups subfield and the Terminate All non-TB Measurement Setups subfield are both set to 0, the TB/non-TB Measurement Setup Type subfield indicates the Measurement Setup ID contained in the Measurement Setup ID field is assigned to TB or non-TB case.
+The TB/non-TB Measurement Setup Type subfield is set to 0 to indicate that the Measurement Setup ID contained in Measurement Setup ID field is assigned by an AP for the TB measurement instance; and set to 1 to indicate the Measurement Setup ID contained in Measurement Setup ID field is assigned by a non-AP STA for the non-TB measurement instance.(#80, #492)